MA in International Development

 The application deadline for fall admission is January 15; for spring admission October 1 (September 15 for international students).
 Admitted students may defer matriculation for no longer than two semesters provided that a written request for deferment is submitted to and approved by the SIS Graduate Admissions Office.

 All applicants whose native language is English or those whose degrees are from an accredited institution where the language of instruction is English are required to submit results of the Graduate Record Examination (GRE).
-Non-native English speakers are required to submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they hold a degree from a US-accredited institution (before enrollment at SIS).
-The minimum TOEFL score for full admissions consideration is 100 on the Internet-based test (IBT), 250 on the computer-based test, or 600 on the paper-based test.
-(250 on the computer version).
+Non-native English speakers are required to submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they hold a degree from a U.S.-accredited institution before enrollment at SIS.
+The minimum TOEFL score for full admissions consideration is 100 on the Internet-based test (iBT) or 600 on the paper-based test (PBT).
 The minimum IELTS score is 7.0.
-Fall applicants should plan to take the appropriate test no later than December to ensure full admissions consideration of the application by the January deadline.
+Fall applicants should plan to take the appropriate test no later than December to ensure full consideration of the application by the January deadline.

 All applicants must submit two letters of reference evaluating undergraduate academic performance and suitability for graduate study in international affairs, at least one of which should be from an academic source.
 A resume should be included in the application.
 Applicants must submit transcripts from all institutions attended.
 Cultural factors are considered in evaluating transcripts and examination results.

-Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master’s degree are considered after successful completion of 9 graduate credit hours at American University.
+Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master's degree are considered after successful completion of 9 credit hours in the graduate program at American University.
 A minimum grade of B in each course is required for transfer.
-Transfer courses must have been completed within seven years of admission and must fulfill stated requirements of the degree.
+Transfer courses must have been completed within five years of admission and must fulfill stated requirements of the degree program.

-- Thesis: 6 credit hours (3 credit hours of thesis credit and 3 elective credit hours) and submission of the thesis.
+- Thesis: 6 credit hours of thesis credit and submission of the thesis

 - Substantial research paper requirement: 3 credit hours